robolectric/robolectric-gradle-plugin/README.md

     // configure the test JVM arguments
     jvmArgs '-XX:MaxPermSize=512m', '-XX:-UseSplitVerifier'

+    // Specify max number of processes (default is 1) maxParallelForks = 4

+    // Specify max number of test classes to execute in a test process
+    // before restarting the process (default is unlimited) forkEvery = 150

     // configure whether failing tests should fail the build ignoreFailures true